-Rettich had a fleet of speedboats tricked out for smugglers' every need.
+Carl Rettich also had a fleet of speedboats tricked out for smugglers’ every need.
 They each had three Liberty airplane engines and were plated with armor and layers of New York telephone directories.
 They would speed out to the 12-mile limit, where they unloaded bootleg liquor from seagoing vessels.
 Then the rumrunners brought their contraband to a stone dock leading to Rettich’s crime castle.
 They stored the booze in a secret underground vault before distributing it.

-Then Walsh and Rettich had a falling out.
+Then Danny Walsh and Carl Rettich had a falling out.
 Walsh disappeared in February 1933 a day after they argued in public.
 Rettich was suspected of accepting a ransom of $40,000 for Walsh and then doublecrossing Walsh’s family.

 The Associated Press ran a story on June 3, 1935, speculating that Walsh ‘was stood in a tub of cement until it hardened about his feet, and then thrown alive into the sea.’
 The AP reported it was just a ‘grisly underworld tale,’ and no witnesses had been found.

 Police kept looking.
 An informant tipped them off to Rettich’s criminal activities.
 He told them Rettich’s crime castle contained a secret vault and an underground tunnel.

 In April 1935, police acted on a tip.
 On the banks of Lake Pearl in Wrentham, Mass., they found the body of Andino Merola slumped over a Chevrolet with a .38 bullet in his head.
 Merola was a small-time associate of Carl Rettich, and police believed he was involved in the murder.